terrylinla/react-native-sketch-canvas/README.md

 | coordinate? | string | Set to `Absolute` and `Ratio` to treat `position` as absolute position (in point) and proportion respectively.<br/>Options: `Absolute`, `Ratio` | Absolute |
 | alignment? | string | Specify how the text aligns inside container.
 Only work when `text` is multiline text. | Left |
 | lineHeightMultiple? | number | Multiply line height by this factor.
 Only work when `text` is multiline text. | 1.0 |

+## Combine with other PanResponder
+If you use it within another PanResponder, use requriedTouches={1} and startToDrawDelay > 0.
+This is usefull if you want to scroll or zoom in your drawing component.

 ## Performance
 -------------